 Mortgage Servicing: Everything You Need to Know

-To navigate the finer points of mortgage loan servicing, here’s a handy guide to help.
+To help you understand the finer points of mortgage loan servicing, here’s a handy guide to help.

 What Is Mortgage Servicing?

 A mortgage servicer is the company that manages your mortgage payments.
-A mortgage servicer is not the same thing as a mortgage lender; nor is the company the holder of your mortgage note.
+A mortgage servicer is not necessarily the same as a mortgage lender; nor is the company the holder of your mortgage note.

 Because of the way the mortgage market works, a servicer is needed to ensure that all the correct parties are paid on time and that any issues with the borrower or the loan are handled properly.